bbethge/scriggle/README.md

  * Use syntax highlighting

 ## Requirements
-Eddy uses Python 3 and GTK+ 3 (including the Python GObject Introspection bindings), which are installed with most Linux distributions.
+Eddy uses Python 3.7 and GTK+ 3 (including the Python GObject Introspection bindings).
+On Linux, you probably have GTK+ 3, but you might have an older version of Python installed by default.
+You can probably install Python 3.7 from you package manager alongside the default version.
 On Windows, see the [Python Releases for Windows][1] page and the [GTK+ installation instructions for Windows][2] (make sure to install the Python bindings).

 [1]: https://www.python.org/downloads/windows/
 [2]: https://www.gtk.org/download/windows.php